 - If the value of the property does not exceed $2,501 - $5,000, it is a Class I Felony.

 - If the value of the property does not exceed $5,001 - $10,000, it is a Class H Felony.

 - If the value of the property does not exceed $10,000 or more, it is a Class G Felony.

 - If the property is a domestic animal or a firearm the theft is a Class H felony.

 - If the property is taken from a building which has been destroyed or left unoccupied because of physical disaster, riot, bombing or the proximity of battle, it is a Class H felony.

 - If the property is taken from a patient or resident of a facility or program under s.
 940.295 (2) or from an individual at risk, it is a Class H felony.

 - If the property is taken from the person of another or from a corpse, it is a Class G felony.

 What to do when charged with Theft in Wisconsin

 Do not discuss your case with anyone except your lawyer.
 Do not try to make amends with the alleged victim in your case.
 If you have been charged with theft in Wisconsin, whether it is a misdemeanor or a felony, you need to speak with a criminal defense lawyer before you do anything else.
 A good lawyer will be able to analyze your case and determine whether there is a potential defense to the theft charge.
-If you have been charged with felony theft it will be important to look at how the prosecution is determining the value of the property that is alleged to have been stolen.

 Consequences of a Wisconsin Theft conviction